-The frequency depends to a great extent on the character of the load, that is, whether the power is used for alternating current distribution-60 cycles-or for conversion to direct current-25 cycles.
+The frequency depends to a great extent on the character of the load, that is, whether the power is used for alternating-current distribution-60 cycles-or for conversion to direct current-25 cycles.
 For the transmission line, 25 cycles has the advantage that the charging current is less and the inductive drop is less, because charging current and inductance voltage are proportional to the frequency.
+This advantage, however, is not so to handicap the use of 60 cycles even in very long transmission lines.